Chart Color Schemes

 Lyndhurst is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Lyndhurst has a high level of cultural diversity, with 61.3% of its population speaking a language other than English at home and 55.0% born overseas.
-Christianity is the predominant religion in Lyndhurst, making up 35.1% of the population.
-Notably, the 'Other' religious category comprises 10.4%, significantly higher than the Greater Melbourne average of None%.
+Christianity is the predominant religion in Lyndhurst, accounting for 35.1% of its population.
+However, the category 'Other' is significantly overrepresented in Lyndhurst compared to Greater Melbourne, comprising 10.4% of the population.

 Frequently Asked Questions - Diversity